 Recently, candidate mutations associated with polled phenotype in European breeds of cattle were found.
 There are 2 independent origins of polled, one found in Holstein-Friesian and Jersey breeds (Pf), the other in many European breeds of Celtic origin (Pc) such as Angus, Blonde d’Aquitaine, Dexter, Limousin, Charolais, and Hereford, among others.
+Investigation of the polled mutation in Brahman cattle revealed the segregation of the Celtic polled variant (Pc) in the breed.
 Polledness is dominant; a polled animal can have one or two copies of the polled alleles.
 All offspring of a homozygous polled bull (2 of the same polled allele, Pc/Pc or Pf/Pf) will be polled.
 Additionally, offspring with one copy of each of the polled alleles (Pc/Pf, compound heterozygous) will also be polled.
 Genetic testing is a cost-effective means to determine if a polled animal has 1 or 2 copies of the polled alleles.

 Testing for the polled gene assists breeders in selecting cattle that have 2 copies of Polled gene.

 Type of Test

 |H/H||HORNED.
 No copies of either Polled molecular marker are present.|